 Because they have much less square footage, small gardens cost much less to landscape, water, fertilize, and maintain.
 They also consume less of your time in doing all the above.

 I’m going to start by giving you my credentials followed by my landscaping tips for small gardens.
 I’ll conclude with a few green thumb tips.

 I fell in love with horticulture the day I visited a relative’s garden nursery.
 I spent hours wandering through the rolls of shrubs and trees.
 It was a paradise to me.
 This led me to dive into garden work at home.

 During my first few years of college, I took a lot of horticulture classes.
-The college I was attending has an extensive horticulture facility that included landscaping exhibits, lawn care area, water features, shade plant structures, greenhouses, compost bins, vegetable gardens, and more.
+The college I was attending has an extensive horticulture facility that included landscaping exhibits, lawn care areas, water features, shade plant structures, greenhouses, compost bins, vegetable gardens, and more.
 It was very nice.
-Although I did not get an AA or BS degree in horticulture, I did get a certificate.
+Although I did not get a degree in horticulture, I did get a certificate.

-In my late teens/early 20’s, I had a small landscaping business that specialized in small gardens, yards, patios, atriums, and aviaries.
+Early in my life, I had a small landscaping business that specialized in small gardens, yards, patios, atriums, and aviaries.
 The way the aviary part came about is an interesting but long story that requires a separate article.

 This business came about by default through requests and referrals starting with family and friends.
 It wasn’t a business I worked at every day, but many projects required full-time work for weeks to complete.
 The specialization on small projects was just my preface.
 I wouldn’t accept large jobs.
 I didn’t enjoy working on them and I didn’t have the equipment or personnel to do them properly.

 Those are my credentials.
 Here are my landscaping tips for small gardens.

 This list of tips came out much longer than I expected (3,426 words).
 But it includes everything that I could remember about successful landscaping with an emphasis on small gardens.
 Many of the tips, however, are valid for any landscaping project.